-It shows the Tetragrammaton enclosed in a triangle surrounded by William Tyndale's English equivalent word, Jehovah, enclosed within a circle.58 This predates the 'name in three languages', which originated in France and entered English Royal Arch Masonry formally as part of the unfortunate changes that occurred in 1834, which included the misconceived Triple Tau and the frankly ludicrous lecture that explains it.
+It shows the Tetragrammaton enclosed in a triangle surrounded by William Tyndale's English equivalent word, Jehovah, enclosed within a circle.
+60 This predates the 'name in three languages', which originated in France and entered English Royal Arch Masonry formally as part of the unfortunate changes that occurred in 1834, which included the misconceived Triple Tau and the frankly ludicrous lecture that explains it.
 The Cana Board includes the correct monogram: the letter T over the letter H for Templum Hierosolymae meaning 'the Temple at Jerusalem', where the events described in the story associated with the Royal Arch take place.
 The board certainly dates from before 1765 as do the aprons owned by the chapter.
-The aprons match the one shown on the Enniskillen floor cloth.
+The aprons are similar to the one shown on the Enniskillen floor cloth.

 In the late eighteenth century the three Principals wore headdresses suitable to their roles.
 The second of the By-Laws of the Excellent, Grand and Royal Chapter dated 12 June 1765 states: 'That the E[xcellent] G[rand]s be clothed in proper Robes, Caps on their Heads, and adorned with proper Jewels. - No Aprons.'
-In Cana Chapter Zerubbabel
+In Cana Chapter Zerubbabel wore a crown, since Haggai prophesied he would be a King; Joshua wore a mitre, being a priest; and Haggai himself wore a turban with a crescent moon on it, symbolizing a